wayneluke/vB5-Manual/README.md

 ## New Installation
 1. Start by creating a directory to hold your copy of the documentation project.
 This must be in a web accessible directory.
 I use one called /manual/ within the a vbulletin virtual host.
-So on my server, the path would be %webroot%/vbulletin/manual.
+So on my server, the path would be `%webroot%/vbulletin/manual`.
 I will use this path in all examples below.
-In my local browser, I access it via the address http://%webroote%/vbulletin/manual.
+In my local browser, I access it via the address `http://%webroote%/vbulletin/manual`.
 If you do not have a development server configured for your OS, you will need to do so in order to use this package.
-If you're using Windows, I recommend WAMPServer.
+If you're using Windows, I recommend [WAMPServer](http://www.wampserver.com/en/).
 1. Download the [RTFM Site Skeleton](https://github.com/getgrav/grav-skeleton-rtfm-site) for the Grav CMS.
 1. Upzip the skeleton package within the directory you created.
 1. Rename user/pages within the Skeleton to /user/pages.bak